MichaelFisher1997/transgo-v2/README.md

 - Breaking changes
 - Missing features
 - Potential instability
+- Planned features may change significantly

 We welcome contributors and early testers, but please don't use in production yet.
+All feature plans are tentative and subject to change as development progresses.

 A modern media management system with powerful encoding capabilities.